Oregon Whitetail Rut Prediction 2026: Peak Dates and the Week to Hunt

 05The week to burn a vacation day

 Take November 9–13 off, or push to November 16–20 for the back half of the chase — northeast Oregon's rut runs late enough that the third week of November is prime.
 Oregon runs a controlled-hunt and general-season structure that varies by unit, and whitetail-specific seasons in the northeast are their own thing, so confirm your unit's exact season dates and tag rules with the Oregon Department of Fish and Wildlife well ahead of time.
-And don't sweat the November 7 full moon; the conception data doesn't support moon timing, but a hard overnight temperature drop will put deer on their feet.
+On the moon: it's new November 9, so the front end of the chase runs under dark skies, and it doesn't reach full until November 24 — right as the peak wraps up.
+Neither one moves the breeding dates; the conception numbers don't move with the moon.
+A hard overnight freeze, or the first real snow in the Blues, is what gets deer moving in daylight.

 06How to hunt the rut in Oregon